cu-ecen-aeld/final-project-vizdr/README.md

 ## Project Goals

-- Detect sounds which exceed the adjustable threschold and respond using module with LED matrix on Raspberry Pi 4B  board and sensor on Raspberry Pi zero 2 board.
+- Detect sounds which exceed the adjustable threschold and respond using module with LED matrix on **Raspberry Pi 4B**  board and sensor on **Raspberry Pi zero 2 WH** board.

 - Enable **communication** using the **CAN protocol** with **RS485 / MCP2515 SPI modules**.